-Although the ADS1110 has a fully differential input, it can easily measure single-ended signals.
-A simple single-ended connection scheme is shown in Figure 8.
-The ADS1110 is configured for single-ended measurement by grounding either of its input pins, usually $V{\rm IN-}$ , and applying the input signal to $V{\rm IN+}$ .
+Although the ADS1110 has a fully differential input, it can measure single-ended signals.
+A simple easily single-ended connection scheme is shown in Figure 8.
+ADS1110 configured for The is sinale-ended measurement by grounding either of its input pins, usually V{IN-} , and applying the input signal to V{IN+} .
 The single-ended signal can range from 0V to 2.048V.
 The ADS1110 loses no linearity anywhere in its input range.
 Negative voltages cannot be applied to this circuit because the ADS1110 inputs can only accept positive voltages.